-Any employee who wishes to file a grievance must fill out this form completely and file by hand delivery, fax, or U.S. Mail to the appropriate administrator or designee.
+Any employee who wishes to file a grievance must fill out this form completely and file by hand delivery, fax, or U.S. Mail to the director of talent experience (formerly the director of employee services) at 16431 Lexington Blvd., Suite 204, Sugar Land, TX 77479.
 All grievances will be processed in accordance with DGBA(LEGAL) and (LOCAL).
 Failure to complete this form in its entirety will result in the form being returned to the grievant; no grievance will proceed until all details are completed.

-1. Name:
+Name:

-2. Position/campus:
+Position/campus:

-3. Please state date of the event or series of events causing the grievance:
+Please state date of the event or series of events causing the grievance (must be within ten District business days of the date of filing this grievance form):

-4. Please state your grievance including the individual harm alleged.
+Please state your grievance including the individual harm alleged.

-5. Please state specific facts of which you are aware to support your grievance (list in detail).
+Please state specific facts of which you are aware to support your grievance (list in detail).

-·
+Relief sought:

-6. Relief sought:
+าส ature: Date submitted:

-Signa ature: Date submitted:
+DATE ISSUED: 1/30/2014

-DATE ISSUED: 2/14/2013 LDU 2013.01 DGBA(EXHIBIT)-X
+LDU 2014.01 DGBA(EXHIBIT)-X